 For more information please visit http://www.kennesaw.edu/scholarships.

-There are a few that are based on financial need as well as academic merit.
 Scholarships that are merit-based with consideration given to financial need are awarded based upon overall merit after financial need is established.
 To be considered for need-based and merit-based scholarships with financial need, students must complete both a Free Application for Federal Student Aid (FAFSA) and submit a scholarship application to the appropriate department.

-Students are encouraged to research opportunities for External Scholarships.
+Students are encouraged to research opportunities for external scholarships.
 With any type of search for additional funds, you should never have to pay to submit a scholarship application.
 In addition, you should never pay someone to help you find scholarship resources.
 Many entities provide free scholarship searches such as The College Board, GAfutures.org and others.